sandialabs/NuMAD/docs/user/main.rst

 Sandwich panels typically consist of a relatively soft core layer *sandwiched* between two faces sheets.
-For the parts of blade that are described as sandwhich panels, local instabilities can be checked in NuMAD with a strip theory model from Ref.
+For the parts of blade that are described as sandwich panels, local instabilities can be checked in NuMAD with a strip theory model from Ref.
 [2].
 In particular, this check examines if the outermost facesheet wrinkles under compression.